River Bank Erosion

 River bank erosion occurs both naturally and through human impact.
 Rivers and streams are dynamic systems as they are constantly changing.
 The natural process of riverbank erosion can produce favorable outcomes such as the formation of productive floodplains and alluvial terraces.
 Some stable rivers have a healthy amount of erosion; however, unstable rivers and the erosion taking place on those banks are a cause for concern.

 Products to Help with Erosion Control

 Due to the natural environment (such as plants, vegetation and animals) that typically surrounds rivers, some of the most commonly chosen products include natural fibers such as coir (coconut fibers), straw, and wood.
 These fibers can help stabilize the area for vegetation, allowing natural erosion control to occur.
 Some natural fiber products include:

-Coconut Fiber Log is another favorite for river bank erosion control.
+Coconut coir fiber logs are another favorite for river bank erosion control.
 These erosion control logs are built with coir materials that help to stabilize riverbanks or slopes.
 Coir Logs are extremely high in strength and often used in demanding applications.

 Advantages of Natural Fiber Products

 The advantages of using some of our natural fiber products are numerous.
 Due to their natural construction, these products are perfect for natural areas or locations where there is wildlife.
 Advantages have included:

 - Biodegradable (typically biodegrades over a period anywhere from 12 months to 6 years, depending on the product)

 - Natural Fibers (will not harm surrounding wildlife)

 - Allows for Seeding Before and After Installation